AA3B-Bud/NanoVna/README.md

 and which graphs are displayed.
 The settings are saved between program starts.

 ### Calibration
-_Before using NanoVNA-Saver, please ensure that the device itself is in a reasonable calibration state._ A calibration of both ports across the entire frequency span, saved to save slot 0, is sufficient.
-If the NanoVNA is completely uncalibrated, its readings may be outside the range accepted by the application.
+_Before using TinySA-Saver, please ensure that the device itself is in a reasonable calibration state._ A calibration of both ports across the entire frequency span, saved to save slot 0, is sufficient.
+If the TinySA is completely uncalibrated, its readings may be outside the range accepted by the application.

 In-application calibration is available, either assuming ideal standards, or with relevant standard correction.
 To